 Myths And Misconceptions About The 529 College Savings Plan

-Earlier this week I wrote a post detailing what I thought were some of the best 529 college savings plans available for 2012.
+Yesterday I wrote a post detailing what I thought were some of the best 529 college savings plans available.
 We briefly talked about what a 529 plan was, and what is important when choosing one for your education savings.

 While we briefly talked about some of the pros and cons of 529 accounts, we didn’t get very deep into what some of the myths about 529 accounts are, because there are quite a few.
 While 529 accounts have been around since the 1990s, there are still quite a few misconceptions that people have about 529s, and it can prevent them from maximizing their savings in the long run.